Efesint/sysweather/README.md

 ```

 ## ⚠️Disclaimer

-I don't know Bash well; it's not my primary programming language.
-I'm not a vibe coder, but I had to use AI
-(An AI wrote the if-else structure because I was way too lazy to spell out every possible weather scenario from the curl output.)
 I'm still learning Linux administration and Bash programming.
 This project is a learning exercise, not production-ready software.
 But for casual use, I think it'll be quite usable.
 This is my second Bash project.